yamori/cidrizer/README.md

 # CIDRizer

-It's hard to mange CIDR space in a big team.
+It's hard to manage CIDR space in a big team.

 Here's a light web-app to help organize.

 ## Commands

-`npm start`, (see file `test/test_theProcedure.js` which has good test coverage of what the calculations actually do)

 `npm start`

+- (see file `test/test_theProcedure.js` which has good test coverage of what the calculations actually do)

+`npm start`

+- please note that the above invokes `index.js`
+- if deployed via `serverless.yml`, there exists a nearly equivelant `serverless_for_lambda.js` which instead exports via the `serverless-http` module

 ## Test scenarios